Find out which figs and best for flavour and how to cook with them.

 Fresh figs are wonderful eaten on their own or with salty cheeses or meats.

-As they are high in sugar, they caramelize wonderfully when baked or grilled.
-Garnish with herbs or spices, for wonderful appetizers or desserts for the colder weather.
+Garnish with herbs or spices to make wonderful appetizers or desserts for the colder weather.

 Here are some flavours that pair well with figs: